ErizDotDev/LearningNotes/dotnet-core-development/dotnet/fundamental-components/exceptions.md

 ## `NotSupportedException`

 - [[dotnet-core-development/dotnet/fundamental-components/exceptions#^572787|Initial information]]
+- This exception indicates that a method has no implementation and shouldn't be called.

 - Throw this exception when:
 	- Implementing an interface and an implementation of a method does not make sense.